Splines to SVG

 for simplicity, of an open ends spline.

-Given four points as input, the Catmull-Rom algorithm interpolates only the two
+Given four input points, the Catmull-Rom algorithm interpolates only the two

 junctions, which leaves us with two end segments without any control-points.

-This issue is common to many splines (but not to the cubic Hermite spline),
+This issue is common to other splines as well

-so the following discussion is not limited to just the Catmull-Rom spline.
+so the following discussion is generally not limited to just the Catmull-Rom spline.

 Shaping open end segments

-the simplest solution is... to not draw them at all.
+(linear interpolation) the simplest solution is to... not draw them at all.
 The end points are still

 there shaping the curve, but the end segments are not drawn.

-What is more commonly done, is to shape end segments guided by two aspects:
+What is more commonly done, is to invent at least one new control-point

-spline, which definitely contribute to a more homogenous look of the spline.
+spline, definitely contributing to a more homogenous look of the spline.

 The name comes from real mechanical splines which ends are left without pegs

-to curve them, thus having a 0 curvature which, if translated to math terms, means
+to curve them, thus having 0 curvature which, if translated to math terms, means

 P'' = 6(P - 2P.R + P.RR) = 0

-We need to find P.R (first P control point) so we isolate and get:
+We want to find P.R (P segment first control point) so we isolate and get:

 P.R = (P + P.RR)/2

-Which geometrically means that the first control point of P is exactly half way
+Which geometrically means first control point of P segment is exactly half way

-between P and the second control point (which is also P.L - thus calculated).
+between P and its second control point P.RR (mirrored from P.R thus calculated).

 (P[last].L) is half way between P[last] and P[last-1].R

-for C1 continuity.
-The freedom is that all junctions can move freely without affecting the
+The great freedom we gain is that we can move any junction freely without

 Symmetrically, P[last].L is placed part of the way from P[last] to P[last-1].